python/cpython/Doc/library/unittest.rst

    test suites that will be used to build the suite initially.
 Additional methods are provided to add test cases and suites to the collection later on.

-   :class:`TestSuite` (including :class:`ClassTestSuite`) objects behave much
-   like :class:`TestCase` objects, except they do not actually implement a test.
+   :class:`TestSuite` objects behave much like :class:`TestCase` objects, except they do not actually implement a test.
 Instead, they are used to aggregate tests into groups of tests that should be run together.
 Some additional methods are available to add tests to :class:`TestSuite` instances:

    .. method:: TestSuite.addTest(test)